Auri-Fex/Halcova/norbela/world/overview.md

 - Migration is common: communities move with the cycles of magic, following animal migrations, aurora patterns, and microclimate shifts.
 - Technology harnesses ambient magic indirectly—crystal lenses, aurora collectors, and heat webs provide light, warmth, and navigation.
 - Rituals and festivals mark the transitions between high and low magic seasons, celebrating aurora displays, moon eruptions, and magical surges.
 Winter is a time of communal shelter, storytelling, and preparation.
 - Social structure emphasizes cooperation, adaptability, and mythic storytelling.
-Magical sensitivity, rare powers, or aetherite sickness shape roles, taboos, and leadership.
+Magical sensitivity, rare powers, or finyak sickness shape roles, taboos, and leadership.
 - Art, music, and language are inspired by auroras, crystal formations, and magical phenomena, with symbolism tied to the cycles of the world.

 ## Economic Theories and Dynamics

 Government and guild intervention stabilizes the magical oil economy during booms and busts—stockpiling oil, subsidizing alternatives, or funding infrastructure.
 Over-extraction leads to depletion, instability, and collapse of magical resources, accelerated by social and magical feedback loops.
 Solutions include collective management, quotas, and enchanted contracts for sustainable use.
-Population and economic growth can outpace the regenerative capacity of magical oil creatures and Aetherite substrate, causing periodic crises and forced innovation.
+Population and economic growth can outpace the regenerative capacity of magical oil creatures and finyak substrate, causing periodic crises and forced innovation.
 There is an optimal tax, quota, or tithe on oil extraction that maximizes revenue without driving illegal harvesting or black market growth.
 Elites may control oil sources, extracting rents and stifling innovation, while black markets and resistance movements arise in response.
 As magical entropy rises, societies must innovate new tech, fuels, or conservation methods to avoid collapse.
 Markets and magical systems seek a balance point where extraction, use, and restoration are in harmony; disruptions cause cascading failures or booms.

 ## Potential Future Theories for Expansion